-While the kids skate on the Tahoe City Winter Sports Park ice rink, adults sip classic whiskey drinks at town hotspot Café Zenon.
-Chef Suzanne Nguyen puts a Vietnamese spin on lunch and dinner items such as a Vietnamese French dip, which artfully combines brisket, a French baguette, and pho broth, or the oven-roasted chicken with kimchi, arugula, and potato.
-Look for mac ‘n’ cheese for the kids, fun bar bites, and an eclectic breakfast menu, available on weekends.
+While the kids skate on the Tahoe City Winter Sports Park ice rink, adults sip gin drinks at town hotspot Café Zenon.
+Chef Suzanne Nguyen puts a Vietnamese spin on lunch and dinner items such as a Vietnamese French dip, which artfully combines brisket, a French baguette, and pho broth, or the chicken pho.
+Look for grilled cheese for the kids and fun bar bites.

-Fireside Pizza Company: Palisades Tahoe skiers warm their toes around fire pits on the patio at Fireside Pizza Company, where the spectrum of pies varies from the Big Mountain—piled with sausage, pepperoni, bacon, and Canadian bacon—to the Pear & Gorgonzola with red onions.
+Palisades Tahoe skiers warm their toes around fire pits on the patio at Fireside Pizza Company, where the spectrum of pies varies from the Big Mountain—piled with sausage, pepperoni, bacon, and Canadian bacon—to the pear and gorgonzola with red onions.
 Gluten-free eaters in your group?
-Options are here, along with salads and pasta, with or without gluten.
+Pizza options are here, along with salads and pasta, with or without gluten.

-Wolfdale's Cuisine Unique: Well before Asian-fusion was a thing, chef Douglas Dale was wizarding up recipes influenced by his young apprenticeship at a hilltop temple in Japan.
-Serving house-smoked trout, Thai seafood stew flavored with tamarind, and a haute-cuisine burger with a cone of truffle fries, Wolfdale's Cuisine Unique is still the most exciting fine-dining experience in North Tahoe.
+Well before Asian-fusion was a thing, chef Douglas Dale was wizarding up recipes influenced by his young apprenticeship at a hilltop temple in Japan.
+Serving house-smoked trout, Thai seafood stew flavored with tamarind, and a roasted Italian duck breast, Wolfdale's is still the most exciting fine-dining experience in North Tahoe.

 North Lake Tahoe Comfort Food

-Uncommon Kitchen: If healthy food is your comfort, visit Uncommon Kitchen, an ethnic and fresh-food deli inside New Moon Natural Foods on Tahoe’s West Shore.
+If healthy food is your comfort, visit Uncommon Kitchen, an ethnic and fresh-food deli inside New Moon Natural Foods on Tahoe’s West Shore.
 Chef Douglas Baehr’s menu delivers daily specials such as a coconut curry noodle bowl, pad Thai, falafel, and fish tacos.
 Eat at the deli’s short bar or order takeout.
-Hot food is served Monday through Friday, 11 a.m. to 3 p.m.
+Hot food is served Tuesday through Friday, 11 a.m. to 3 p.m.